-Primary caves are caves that are formed at the same time as the surrounding rock.
-One of the best examples of such types of caves are lava caves.
-Lava caves are formed through volcanic activity.
-When hot liquid lava flows down the slope of a volcano, the surface of the lava cools and solidifies.
-However, hot liquid lava continues to flow beneath the solidified surface and when the flow stops, a hollow tube remains.
-Such types of caves are called lava tubes.
-Lava mold caves, rift caves, inflationary caves, and volcanic conduits are other caves formed by volcanic activity.
-The Kazumura Cave in Hawaii is an example of a 65.8 km long lava tube.
+Primary Caves refer to those caves that have been formed at the same time as that of the surrounding rock.
+The most common type of primary caves is lava tubes formed through volcanic activities.
+When hot liquid lava flows down a volcano’s slope, the surface of the lava cools and solidifies.
+However, hot liquid lava continues to flow under the hardened surface, and after most of the lava empties out, a hollow tube remains.
+Lava molds, inflationary caves, blisters, and open vertical conduits are some other caves formed by volcanic activities.